 Mr. Siebert also invested \$18,700 in Chembio Diagnostic Systems Inc. pursuant to a private placement of convertible notes on March 22, 2004.
 Mr. Siebert converted the entire principal amount of the note that he received, together with accrued interest thereon, into .942 shares of the Company's series A preferred stock, together with warrants to acquire 56,520 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
 In November of 2004 as payment of dividends on the series A preferred he received 61,884 shares of common stock.
 Mr. Siebert exercised a warrant to purchase 66,869 shares of common stock on December 30, 2004 at a price of \$0.45 per share.
 These shares were gifted by Mr. Siebert to a third party.
 In May of 2005 as payment of dividends on the series A preferred he received 72,234 shares of common stock.
-In July of 2005 as payment of dividends on the series B preferred he received .03871 shares of series B preferred stock.
-In November of 2005 as payment of dividends on the series A preferred he received .04674 shares of series B preferred stock.
+In July of 2005 as payment of dividends on the series B preferred he received 77,488 shares of common stock.
+In January of 2006 as payment of dividends on the series B preferred he received .04674 shares of series B preferred stock.
 In May of 2006 as payment of dividends on the series A preferred, Mr. Siebert received 77,488 shares of common stock.
-In July and August of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 22,714 shares of common stock.
+In June of 2006 as payment of dividends on the series B preferred and series B preferred, Mr. Siebert received 22,714 shares of common stock.
 In July and August of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 3,295 shares of common stock.
-In November of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 55,860 shares of common stock.
-In January 2007 as payment of dividends on the series B preferred, Mr. Siebert received 3,292 shares of common stock.